Hôtel de Besenval: The baron's Last Sitting – Danloux's iconic portrait

-Le Baron de Besenval dans son salon de compagnie at the Hôtel de Besenval, the iconic portrait of the baron by Henri-Pierre Danloux from 1791 (the year of the baron's death).
-A preparatory drawing of this portrait shows the baron seated with his face and upper body turned toward the viewer instead of the profile view.
+Le Baron de Besenval dans son salon de compagnie at the Hôtel de Besenval, the iconic portrait of Pierre Victor de Besenval by Henri-Pierre Danloux from 1791 (the year of the baron's death).
+The baron, seated in a wingback armchair, appears lost in thought.
+A preparatory drawing of this portrait shows the baron seated with his face and upper body turned towards the viewer instead of the profile view.
 By changing the pose from frontal to profile, Danloux focuses the attention less on the sitter himself and more on the objects in the room, putting not Besenval himself in the limelight but his passion as a collector.
 On 27 May 2004, this portrait of the baron was sold by Sotheby's in New York as lot 35 for US$ 2,472,000.
 Today, the portrait is part of the collections of the National Gallery, which acquired the painting from the London art market in 2004 for GBP 1,600,434.63 (from Daniel Katz Ltd and Simon Dickinson Ltd).
 This room, the Salon de compagnie, was probably lost over time during the various structural alteration works.
 However, there is speculation as to whether this room could be identical to the Salon de la tapisserie.
-If this is the case, the fireplace mantel would have been replaced as they are not identical.
+If this is the case, the fireplace mantel and the parquet floor must have been replaced, since they no longer match the present-day situation.

 Colin B. Bailey describes the iconic portrait Le Baron de Besenval dans son salon de compagnie as Henri-Pierre Danloux's "most accomplished Parisian portrait" and notes that this intimate picture "deserves to be known as the single oil painting produced in the 18th century of a French private collector in his picture cabinet."
 Humphrey Wine, curator of the 17th and 18th century French paintings at the National Gallery from 1990 to 2016, is equally enthusiastic and notes that "the sitter [Pierre Victor de Besenval] is commemorated as a collector in a portrait worthy of a collector."
 This painting was one of the few pieces not for sale at the auction in 1795.
 The baron's son Joseph-Alexandre Pierre, Vicomte de Ségur, kept his father's portrait in his possession until his death in 1805.